zhanglab/psamm/docs/tutorial/curation.rst

       equation: b[c] => c[c] + d[c]

 This small additional pathway converts succinate to an artificial compound 'a'.
-The other reaction can covert compound 'b' to 'c' and 'd'.
+The other reaction can convert compound 'b' to 'c' and 'd'.
 There is no reaction to convert 'a' to 'b' though, and this can be considered a metabolic gap.
 In an additional reaction database, but not included in the model itself, is an additional reaction: